microsoft/DirectX-Specs/d3d/D3D12R9G9B9E5Format.md

 Same as DWM, the composite swap chain would have to be able to handle this new color space.

-This will be updated later as more is discovered.

 #### Display/DxgKrnl Changes
 Display/DxgKrnl is required to work with this format, if driver support is declared.

 There might be changes required in  `D3DKMTCheckMultiPlaneOverlaySupport*` and `CheckColorspaceSupport` that will need to support this format.

-This will be updated later as more is discovered.

 ### WARP Support
 999E5 previously existed as an SRV, so there is already WARP decoding support for this format.
 The following will be added to WARP